Christian-Weidemann/Quantifying-Multipolar-Polarization/README.md

 To use this code, follow the steps below:

 1. Clone this repository to your local machine.
-2. Install the required dependencies by running `pip install -r requirements.txt`, depending on the programming language used.
+2. To install the required dependencies with windows command prompt, run `pip install -r requirements.txt`.

 ## License